The normally laid-back Charlie (as played by Sam Waterston) has enough of asking Don to be quiet and outright threatens him:

 Will: The audience members who were booing were in Orlando.
 Soon they'll surely be in hell, though not soon enough.

-Sloan's talking with Mackenzie and says she finally saw Titanic; she's also watching the market trending down for Kodak:
+Sloan's talking with Mackenzie and says she finally saw TitanicNote Titanic was rereleased in theaters in 3D in 2012.; she's also watching the market trending down for Kodak:

 When the News Night crew try to tell Leona they're resigning due to misreporting the Genoa story, Leona continuously shuts them down by bragging about her wardrobe and makeup, complaining that Daniel Craig wasn't at the fundraiser she just came from (and telling Will he does/doesn't look like him), and inventing a new nickname for Mackenzie: McMac.
 Also they suspect she might be stoned.
 Spoilers: she's not.